HAU Hebbel am Ufer venues

 You can find detailed information on how to get there and visiting the festival on the websites of the individual venues and on the subpages of the respective productions.

 Persons with disabilities who require an accompanying person will receive a reduced admission ticket; the accompanying person will receive free admission.
-Tickets for wheelchair users and accompanying persons can be booked via the ticketing system.
+Accessible seating tickets and accompanying tickets are available and can be booked via email at tickets@hebbel-am-ufer.de or by phone at +49 (0)30 259004-27 through our box office team.

 For ticket inquiries and registrations for the offers listed below, you can also contact our team at access@tanzimaugust.de or +49 (0)30 259004-27